In French, when you talk about the weather, you use a specific expression with the verb "faire".

 Look at these sentences:

-BUT you would NEVER say Le temps fait bon.
+You would never say Le temps fait bon.

 Nuance between il fait beau and il fait bon:

-Il fait beau describes more how the weather looks nice (blue sky, sunny...)
+Il fait beau expresses that the feeling that the weather looks (or seems) nice (blue sky, sunny...)

-This seems to be presented as idiomatic in a lot of French learning methods, and to be perfectly honest, some French people use it.
-However, it is not good French and still sounds clunky and child-like to many French ears (including mine!).
+This seems to be presented as idiomatic in a lot of French courses, and to be perfectly honest, some French people use it.
+However, it is not good French and still sounds clunky and child-like to many French ears (including mine).

-Il fait should always be followed by an adjective, and il y a used with nouns.
+Il fait should always be followed by an adjective, and il y a by a noun.

 See also Talking about the weather in French - il y a + [nom]